 Internet Time Settings

-Note: This feature is deprecated because this option is already built into Windows 10:
+Note: This feature is deprecated because this option is already built into Windows 10 and Windows 11:

 Open Date & time settings in Windows

 You can synchronize your computer clock with an Internet time server.
-This means that the clock on your computer is updated to match the clock on the time server, which can help ensure that the clock on your computer is accurate.
-For synchronizing time, you computer must be connected to the Internet.
+It means that the clock on your computer is updated to match the clock on the time server, which can help ensure that the clock on your computer is accurate.
+For synchronizing time, your computer must be connected to the Internet.

-You can synchronize time manually or set a time period for Hot Alarm Clock to automatically synchronize your time with Internet time servers.
+You can synchronize time manually or set a time period for Hot Alarm Clock to synchronize your time with Internet time servers automatically.
 The sync timer is not available if User Account Control (UAC) is enabled.

 Hot Alarm Clock accesses a time server each time you open the Internet Time Settings window.
 Therefore, the New date and time field always displays the time received from the time server.
 You can receive a date and time via the Internet again by clicking the Refresh button.